-All of the non-designated heritage assets within the boundary of the Site Area developed as a direct result of the industrial development of Rochdale from the late eighteenth century, and specifically the growth of the town's population.
+All of the non-designated heritage assets within the boundary of the Site Area developed as a direct result of the industrial development of Rochdale from the late 18th century, and specifically the growth of the town's population.
 There is very little potential for archaeological remains pertaining to any earlier periods.

 Some of the sites identified during the course of the present assessment appear on the earliest available detailed mapping of the area, including surveys produced by William Swire in 1824 and William Murphy in 1831.
-This includes houses on either side of Tad Lane in the southern part of the Site Area (Sites 03 and 04), back-to-back dwellings on the south side of Falinge Road (Site 05 and 06), and buildings in the angle formed by the junction between Toad Lane and Falinge Road (Site 08).
-Additional houses had been erected by the mid-nineteenth century, including the short row of single-roomed cottages (Site 07) and the double-depth properties on Spring Side (Site 09).
-The eastern part of the Site Area was fully developed during the second half of the nineteenth century, with the erection of more back-to-back dwellings (Sites 10 and 12) and through houses (Site 11).
-The Site Area thus largely developed as a primarily residential district on the northern fringe of nineteenth-century Rochdale.
+This includes houses on the west side of Toad Lane and Falinge Road in the north and east part of the Site Area (Sites 01 and 02).
+A reservoir (Site 03) associated with the neighbouring Hanging Road Mill, established in 1791 is also depicted on mapping from the early 19th century, crossing the southern part of the Site Area.
+Additional houses had been erected by the mid-19th century, including the double-depth properties on Spring Side (Site 05).
+Following the establishment of Hudson Street in the second half of the 19th century, further blocks of back-to-back housing (Site 06) and double-depth dwellings (Site 07) were constructed in the north-east part of the Site Area.
+The remaining open areas with the Site Area had been developed as sawmills (Site 09) and timber yards (Site 10) by the early 20th century.
+The north-west part of the Site Area thus largely developed as a primarily residential district on the northern fringe of 19th-century Rochdale, whilst the southern part was occupied by small-scale industrial works associated with the processing of timber